-- · Are safe and effective; - Work the same way as their current medication; - Add no increased risk of adverse reactions; - Don't involve major changes to their routines or dosing; - May have additional services provided by a patient support program; and - Are well-studied and have been used successfully around the world.
+- Are safe and effective; - Work the same way as their current medication; - Add no increased risk of adverse reactions; - Don't involve major changes to their routines or dosing; - May have additional services provided by a patient support program; and - Are well-studied and have been used successfully around the world.

-11. What is the support fee for pharmacies?
+12. What is the support fee for pharmacies?

-Pharmacies may claim a Biosimilar Patient Support Fee in the amount of \$15 when assisting ODB program recipients on an originator biologic transition to the biosimilar alternative in accordance with the Transition Rule.
-This may include:
+Pharmacies may claim a Biosimilar Patient Support Fee in the amount of \$15 when assisting ODB program recipients on an originator biologic transition to the biosimilar alternative in accordance with the biosimilar policy.
+Please refer to the accompanying EO Notice for more information, including the terms and conditions for the Biosimilar Patient Support Fee.